Tech Career PathTech Career Path: A Complete Guide from Zero in 2026

 No. Developers who started in their 30s and 40s have succeeded at major companies.
 Life experience is an advantage, not a drawback.

 No, but it will change how they work.
 AI tools like GitHub Copilot boost productivity but don't replace critical thinking and system design.
-Developers who master AI will be in higher demand.
+Developers who master AI will be in higher demand than those who don't.

 Conclusion